 Unsecured and unregistered bicycles found on campus are “adopted” by LUPD and brought to the department for safe keeping.
 Owners, who come to LUPD headquarters to report their bikes as stolen, are educated regarding locking their bikes, what types of locks to use, how to secure it and how to obtain a free bike permit/decal along with bike safety tips.

 Rave Guardian is proven, battle tested, and been used in the higher education market for over (6) years.
 The Rave Guardian Campus Safety App transforms your mobile phone into personal safety devices.
 Guardian enhances safety on campus through a virtual safety network of friends, family, and campus safety officials.

 Panic Button — direct immediate connection to campus safety with GPS location and personal profile information.

 Tip Texting –enables anonymous crime tip reporting and 2-way communication via SMS or mobile app.

 Personal Guardians — Students can identify friends, roommates, and family as ‘Guardians’ along with Campus Safety.
 Students can set a Rave Guardian Timer.
 During a Timer session Guardians and Campus Safety can check status of student.
-If the Rave Guardian timer is not deactivated before it expires, campus safety is automatically provided with the user’s Rave Guardian profile to proactively identify and check-in on the individual.
+If the Rave Guardian timer is not deactivated before it expires, campus safety is automatically provided with the user’s Rave Guardian profile (photo, medical condition, or any other information relavent) to proactively identify and check-in on the individual.